ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

     QGeoServiceProvider *provider = new QGeoServiceProvider("provider name");
     QPlaceManager *manager = provider->placeManager();

-.. rubric:: Discovery/Search
-   :name: discoverysearch

 In order to perform a search operation we simply create a QPlaceSearchRequest and set the desired search parameters, such as a search term and search center.

 .. code:: cpp